Attendee Safety Plan

 Additional Safety Measures:

-- Plexiglas barriers will be used between registration staff and attendees as part of entry screening and registration.
+- Plexiglas barriers will be used between registration staff and attendees as part of registration.

 - Handshaking, hugging or other unnecessary person-to-person contact will be discouraged between all participants.